HenrikGr/redux-traffic/README.md

 application your component hierarchy.
 Components that you nest inside the Provider component automatically have access to the Redux store.
 The connect() function connects a presentation component to the Redux store, so that the component is updated whenever the store changes.

+**Whats next?**

+This application shows the concept of using redux and react-redux, the next application should cover topics such as;
+- Implementing and using action creators
+- Combining reducers
+- Creating asynchronous actions
+- Implementing undo and redo
+- Implementing a state timeline

+Check out the redux-book repository form more information.